 In Australia, we are proud to report that we have replaced all single use air pillows with 100% recyclable paper material to protect goods during shipping.
 In May 2021, we introduced a range of smaller boxes of 23 different customised sizes, allowing us to reduce free space in shipments.
-All our boxes are 100% recyclable, including the tape, which uses water, rather than plastic adhesive to seal our shipping boxes.
+All our boxes are 100% recyclable and the tape uses water, rather than plastic adhesive, to seal our shipping boxes.

 In July 2019, we launched the global Amazon Renewed Program in Australia, to provide previously owned products such as computers, smartphones, and home appliances, with a new lease on life.
 All products have been inspected and tested by qualified suppliers to work and look like new.
 In June 2021, we launched the global Amazon Warehouse program in Australia to ensure that as many returned items as possible can be resold, rather than being sent to the landfill.
 We have an extensive inspection process for products such as furniture, toys, instruments, kitchen appliances, clothes, and more, before they become available for resale.

 We are committed to reducing food loss and waste.
 Earlier this year, we joined forces with Foodbank Australia to donate food approaching its expiry date from our Sydney, Brisbane, and Melbourne fulfillment centres.
 This has the dual benefit of reducing food waste, and feeding some of Australia’s most vulnerable communities.
 Foodbank is Australia’s largest food relief organisation, operating on a scale that makes it crucial to the work of the front line charities who are feeding vulnerable Australians.
 Foodbank provides more than 70% of the food rescued for food relief organisations nation-wide.
 To date we have supported Foodbank to assist more than 20,000 people with approximately 380,000 meals.